apmckinlay/natureapp/animals/beaver.md

 location: [bc,ab,sk,mb]
 habitat: [wetland,urban]
 ---
 North American Beaver can be found in **rivers** and **lakes** from Alaska south through Canada and in most of the United States.
-With a brown, furry body (15-27 in) and a **leathery paddle-shaped tail** (8-12 in), they are North America's largest rodent with large, strong teeth they use to fell trees.
+With a brown, furry body (29-35 in) and a **leathery paddle-shaped tail** (8-12 in), they are North America's largest rodent with big teeth they use to fell trees.

 Beavers are clumsy on land but graceful and strong in water.
-Their hind feet are webbed and flaps over their nose and ears can be closed when they are underwater.
+Their hind feet are webbed, and flaps over their nose and ears can be closed when they are underwater.
 They eat tree bark, particularly [Balsam Poplar](/trees/balpop/), [Cottonwood](/trees/cotton/), [Aspen](/trees/aspen/), [Willow](/trees/willow/), and [Birch](/trees/birch/).
 Northern Beavers store twigs underwater to eat during the winter when the lake or river is iced over.

 Beavers are talented engineers constructing dome-shaped **lodges** and **dams** from sticks and mud.
 They play an important role in conserving ponds and wetlands.